David-Tam/ML-Wine-Quality-Prediction/README.md

 The last method is to use Support Vector Classifier with a non-linear boundary.
 The idea of SVC is to make use of hyperplane for classification.
 If a dataset contains p variables, all instances can be seen as p-dimensional vectors with (p+1) coefficients.
 To classify points in a p-dimensional space, a hyperplane, which is a flat affine subspace of (p-1)-dimensions (the feature space), is defined and used with reasonable bias-variance balancing.

 In our case, this is a one-vs-one classification.
 A non-linear hyperplane is assumed and radial basis function (rbf) kernal is selected for more flexible situation.
-The gamma is set to be default: $1/(n_features * X.var())$ to control the influence of each instance on the decision boundary, or simply, prevent overfitting.
+On the other hand, the gamma is set to be default: $1/(n_features * X.var())$ to control the influence of each instance on the decision boundary, or simply, prevent overfitting.

 ![alt text](images/1p.png)

-The confusion matrix shows a zero TP result:
+Surprisingly, the confusion matrix shows a zero TP result:
 ![alt text](images/1q.png)
 ![alt text](images/cm_svc1.png)

-Below is the ROC curve:
+And the corresponding ROC curve:
 ![alt text](images/1s.png)
 ![alt text](images/roc_svc1.png)